guziks/moor/README.md

 ### Network

 On Linux docker network type `host` is used, so all ports are automatically available.
-On Mac this type of network is not available, so you need to explisitly make port forwarding while launching installed command:
+On Mac this type of network is not available, so you need to explicitly make port forwarding while launching installed command:

 ```
 $ P="-p <port>:<port> [-p <port>:<port> ...]" <cmd> <args>